-The name tanzanite (after the East African country Tanzania) was introduced by the New York jewellers Tiffany & Co.
+Tanzanite, the dazzling December birthstone, captivates with its rare blue-violet hues and exotic origin, making it a treasured choice for those celebrating winter birthdays.
+The name (after the East African country Tanzania) was introduced by the New York jewellers Tiffany & Co.
 In good quality the colour is ultramarine to sapphire blue and in artificial light it can appear more amethyst violet.
 It is the only gemstone known to be trichroic, meaning it displays 3 colours at the same time; blue, purple and red.
 It is graded as 6-7 on the Mohs scale of hardness meaning it is susceptible to chips and scratches.
 The cut of tanzanite affects its brilliance and colour display.
 It is often cut in cushion, oval, and emerald shapes to enhance its colour and trichroism.

 Where are tanzanites found?